parasaurolophus/rader.us/src/philosophy/computability.md

 \\]

 where `NaN` is the IEEE 754 constant meaning "Not a Number" and `INFINITY` is the IEEE 754 constant meaning \\(\infty\\).
 Also, 0 and `INFINITY` are signed in the IEEE 754 specification and follow the usual rules for sign agreement in division.
+What is _not_ explicitly called out by the authors of the IEEE 754 specifiction is that their definition of `INFINITY` is mathematically equal to
+\\(\aleph_0\\) and no such specification could, in principle, have anything meaningful to say about any other infinite quantity.